redacademy/vue-ethereum-ipfs/README.md

 Ethereum is a distributed virtual machine that pays eth in return for miners running your smart contracts.
 IPFS is a kind of distributed content distribution network.
 Vue is a javascript framework for building client-side webapps.
-By keeping state inside ethereum and using IPFS to deliver HTML, webapps can become nearly indestructable!
+By keeping state inside ethereum and using IPFS to deliver HTML, webapps can become nearly indestructible!

-## How do I use this to make indestructable Vue apps that speak Ethereum?
+## How do I use this to make indestructible Vue apps that speak Ethereum?

 ### Before you start